Research

 Honey Badgers and Cobras

 The Honey Badger (Mellivora capensis) is an African mustelid which is also known to regularly prey upon venomous snakes, in particular, the Cape Cobra.
 These snakes are known to contain venom with potent neurotoxins, called alpha-neurotoxins.
 The muscular nicotinic acytlecholine receptor (nACHr) is targeted by these alpha-neurotoxins.
 Some mammals have evolved venom-resistant nAChRs that no longer bind these toxins.
 Using a comparative phylogenetic analysis of mammalian nAChR sequences, we found that honey badgers, hedgehogs, and pigs have independently acquired functionally equivalent amino acid replacements in the toxin-binding site of this receptor.
 In venom-resistant mongooses, different replacements are present at these same sites but prevent toxin binding through a different mechanism.
 Read more about our findings here.
-Currently we are expanding this system to look at the evolution of the nAChR receptor across several mammalian species that are known to interact with alpha-neurotoxin producing snakes.
+Expanding this work we have found this mechanism of resistance has evolved independently at least 11 times in mammals!
+To learn more read this paper,

 The Honey Badger (Mellivora capensis) is an African mustelid which is also known to regularly prey upon venomous snakes, in particular, the Cape Cobra.
 These snakes are known to contain venom with potent neurotoxins, called alpha-neurotoxins.
 The muscular nicotinic acytlecholine receptor (nACHr) is targeted by these alpha-neurotoxins.
 Some mammals have evolved venom-resistant nAChRs that no longer bind these toxins.
 Using a comparative phylogenetic analysis of mammalian nAChR sequences, we found that honey badgers, hedgehogs, and pigs have independently acquired functionally equivalent amino acid replacements in the toxin-binding site of this receptor.
 In venom-resistant mongooses, different replacements are present at these same sites but prevent toxin binding through a different mechanism.
 Read more about our findings here.
-Currently we are expanding this system to look at the evolution of the nAChR receptor across several mammalian species that are known to interact with alpha-neurotoxin producing snakes.
+Expanding this work we have found this mechanism of resistance has evolved independently at least 11 times in mammals!
+To learn more read this paper,

 Cavefish